 If you want to dig even deeper, the museum has another location in the Old School House in neighboring Douglas.

-Saugatuck Brewing Company has been producing tasty craft beers since 2005, with six regular brews available all year round, seasonal beers, and many specialty drinks.
+Saugatuck Brewing Company has been producing tasty craft beers since 2005 and is one of the best Michigan breweries.
+With six regular brews available all year round, seasonal beers, and many specialty drinks.
 The pub is friendly and inviting, with a huge selection of beers on tap, in bottles, and in cans, all produced by the brewing company with love and attention to detail for the perfect sip.

 Settle into your seat in the cozy pub or enjoy alfresco drinking on the large terrace.
 Beers range from traditional to experimental, with something to suit all tastes.
 Fans of pale beers should definitely try the Oval Beach Blonde.
 There’s a great food menu too, including favorites like burgers and pizzas, complete with tempting options for the kids.